peytoncordero/DRI25/command-line.md

 The touch command is used to create a file without any content.
 This command can be used when you don’t have any data yet to store in it.
 Touch creates a new file if it doesn’t exist, but when the file exists, it will only modify the time when it was last accessed.

-In this case we are creating a .txt which means it is a new plain text file, but it could have been a .csv file which could be a list or representing a spreadsheet in plain text.
+In this case, we are creating a .txt which means it is a new plain text file, but it could have been a .csv file which could be a list or representing a spreadsheet in plain text.

 If the command succeeds, you won't see any output.
 So, let’s make sure the file is now part of your folder by using the command ls